Sunny Ang: Trial

-On 26 April 1965, Sunny Ang stood trial for murder in the High Court before a seven-men jury and High Court judge Murray Buttrose presided over the trial.
-Senior Crown Counsel Francis T. Seow led the prosecution in this trial, and lawyer Punch Coomaraswamy was hired to represent Ang in the trial.
-Since the crime of murder was a capital offence in Singapore (inherited from the laws of British colonial rule), Ang would undergo mandatory capital punishment should the jury found him guilty, either by a majority or unanimous decision under the law of Singapore (before the country's abolition of jury trials in 1970).
+On 26 April 1965, Ang stood trial for murder in the High Court before a seven-men jury; High Court judge Murray Buttrose presided over the trial.
+Senior Crown Counsel Francis T. Seow led the prosecution, and lawyer Punch Coomaraswamy was hired to represent Ang.
+Since the crime of murder was a capital offence in Singapore (inherited from the laws of British colonial rule), Ang faced mandatory capital punishment should the jury find him guilty, either by a majority or unanimous decision under the law of Singapore (before the country's abolition of jury trials in 1970).

 The trial attracted much public attention due to the unusual case of a person charged for murder without a body.
 The prosecution's case was based entirely on circumstantial evidence.
-Seow, in his opening statement, described the case in the trial, "This is an unusual case insofar as Singapore, or for that matter Malaysia, is concerned.
+Seow, in his opening statement, described the case in the trial as "an unusual case insofar as Singapore, or for that matter Malaysia, is concerned.
 This is the first case of its kind to be tried in our courts that there is no body."
-However, Seow did not mince his words when he stated that even if a body was not present, it did not mean that anyone would escape a murder charge as it would have meant that some despicable killers might go scot-free and escape punishment from the law.
-It only meant that the prosecution had a higher burden of proof to achieve when prosecuting a person for murder in such a scenario.
+However, Seow did not mince words when he stated that even if a body was not present, it did not mean that anyone would escape a murder charge as it would have meant that some despicable killers might go free and escape punishment from the law.
+The lack of a body only meant that the prosecution had a higher burden of proof when prosecuting a person for murder.
 It was rumoured that Ang's father, who worked as a civil servant, had unsuccessfully tried to plead to Seow in private on his son's behalf.